-The Counseling Center of Nashua proudly offers two post-doctoral fellowship positions in Clinical Psychology with the possibility of more positions as needed.
+The Counseling Center of Nashua proudly offers two-three post-doctoral fellowship positions in Clinical Psychology.
 While we offer clinical services for a wide array of presentations and populations, preference of at least one post-doc position will go towards a Fellow who has training in child, adolescent, and adult therapeutic interventions.
 We were recently accredited by APPIC for the 2018-2019 year.
-We are aware that the program’s adherence to APPIC membership criteria does not guarantee that trainees in the program will meet individual State licensing requirements.
-Therefore, our program is set up to meet the supervised practice requirements for the State of New Hampshire.
-Please note that it is up to the trainee to ensure training requirements are met for any other state, which would be accommodated to the best of our ability.

 Program Philosophy and Training Model

 The mission of the Counseling Center of Nashua’s post-doctoral psychology program is to provide continued supervised clinical opportunities to Fellows who desire to develop advanced clinical skills in the areas of assessment and intervention.
 We offer advanced post-doctoral training within the traditional practice area of clinical psychology derived from the concepts associated with the practitioner-scholar model.
 We identify as clinicians who use practical applications of scholarly knowledge and training.
 From within this model Fellows will become more advanced in clinical practice that is both evidence-based and ethical.
 Through processes of individual and peer supervision, Fellows will be assisted with the integration of clinical conceptualization, clinical testing findings, and interventions based on individualized client need, and will gain needed clinical knowledge through weekly scholarly activities and consultation as well as the individual supervision meetings.